 Milli and Todd Toom of Pella

 She is also survived by her siblings: Marvin and Norma Korver, Casey and Gladys Korver, and Lorraine Brink; and her sister and brothers-in-law: Marla and Don Larsen, and Rev. Roger Petersen.

-To send flowers to Marlys' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Marlys De Wild, please visit our floral store.